Savannah River: Name

 The name "Savannah" comes from a group of Shawnee who migrated to the Piedmont region in the 1680s.
 They destroyed the Westo and occupied established Westo lands at the Savannah River's head of navigation on the Fall Line.
-Present-day Augusta developed near there.
+Present-day Augusta developed nearby.
 These Shawnee were called by several variant names, which all derive from their native name, Ša·wano·ki (literally, "southerners").
 The local variants included Shawano, Savano, Savana, and Savannah.

 Another theory is that the name was derived from the English term "savanna", a kind of tropical grassland, which was borrowed by the English from Spanish sabana and used in the colonial southeast.
-The Spanish word was borrowed from the Taino word zabana.
+The Spanish word was borrowed from the Taíno word zabana.
 Other theories interpret the name Savannah to have come from Atlantic coastal tribes, who spoke Algonquian languages.
 These have similar terms meaning "southerner" or perhaps "salt".

 Historical and variant names of the Savannah River, as listed by the U.S. Geological Survey, include May River, Westobou River (for the Westo tribe), Kosalu River, Isundiga River, and Girande River, among others.